Mohammed Zubair moves Supreme Court to quash six FIRs against him in Uttar Pradesh

 Cases against Zubair

-Zubair has been booked in Sitapur for calling three Hindutva supremacists hatemongers in a tweet.
+Sitapur: Zubair has been booked in Sitapur for calling three Hindutva supremacists hatemongers in a tweet.
 All three of the seers mentioned by Zubair – Yati Narasinghanand Saraswati, Bajrang Muni and Anand Swaroop – have been booked in hate speech cases in the past few months for making inflammatory statements about Muslims.

-In the Lakhimpur Kheri case, an Uttar Pradesh court on Monday sent Zubair to judicial custody for 14 days.
+Lakhimpur Kheri: In the Lakhimpur Kheri case, an Uttar Pradesh court on Monday sent Zubair to judicial custody for 14 days.
 Zubair was booked in this case in September for fact-checking a report carried by the television channel Sudarshan News about the Israel-Palestine dispute.

 The complaint was filed by Ashish Kumar Katiyar, a journalist working with Sudarshan News.
 The police registered a first information report on September 18, 2021, after Katiyar approached a local court seeking directions for the same.